serverless/serverless/doc/Configuration.md

 * Declares one or multiple functions in the service
 * Declares one set of resources (e.g., 1 AWS CloudFormation stack) required by the functions in this service
 * Everything that can trigger the functions to execute (even HTTP requests) is considered an "event" and must be added in the `events` array.
-* Events listed in the `events` array will automatically create the resources required for the event upon deployment.
+* Events listed in the `events` array will automatically create the resources required for the event upon deployment
 * Designed to be developed and operated completely independently
 * Configuration information can be specified for multiple IaaS providers
 * Contains no author-specific information